MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ## Add your data and try the chat model again

-In the [AI Foundry playground quickstart](../quickstarts/get-started-playground.md) (that's a prerequisite for this tutorial), observe how your model responds without your data.
+In the [Azure AI Foundry playground quickstart](../quickstarts/get-started-playground.md) (that's a prerequisite for this tutorial), observe how your model responds without your data.
 Now you add your data to the model to help it answer questions about your products.

 [!INCLUDE [Chat with your data](../includes/chat-with-data.md)]